lizadaly/windrift/README.md

 You're welcome to browse the [Stone Harbor source](https://github.com/lizadaly/stone-harbor-game) as a Windrift reference, but Windrift has moved on since the story was written and the two are not entirely compatible.
-Of particular interest might be the [tarot deck implementation](https://github.com/lizadaly/stone-harbor-game/blob/master/src/chapters/chapter5.js#L202), which uses a custom component with custom actions and reducers.
+Of interest might be the [tarot deck implementation](https://github.com/lizadaly/stone-harbor-game/blob/master/src/chapters/chapter5.js#L202), which uses a custom component with custom actions and reducers.